m-lab/mlab-vis-api/README.md

 Call `make setup` to install dependencies.

 Since this is a python application, requirements need to be installed.
 There are 3 sets of requirements: Main application, testing environment and the git-hooks.
 Make sure you've initialized your local submodule.

 _Suggestion:_ Have a conda environment active before installing packages.
 If you do not have a conda environment setup, you may need to sudo install some of the requirements.

 You can call `KEY_FILE=<path to your cred.json file> ./test.sh production|staging|sandbox`.

+Note, you should also lint your code before you consider PRing it.
+You can do so by calling `./lint.sh`.

 _Note_: The tests were written to data that is in production.
 We should probably refactor them to be slightly more generic.

-## code
+## Code

 This code depends heavily on the [Flask-RESTPlus](https://flask-restplus.readthedocs.io/en/stable/) package.